jonegil/gui-with-gio/teleprompter/02_user_input.md

 ## Listen for events from keyboard and mouse

-Now it's time get to listen for events.
-This is the heart of the application.
-As mentioned earlier, there are quite manny inputs here, with the various keys and also the mouse or trackpad.
-In this application, they can affect each other.
+Listening for events is the heart of this application.
+As mentioned earlier, there are quite many inputs here, with various keys as well as scrolling with a mouse or trackpad.
+In this application, the various changes can affect each other.
 For example, if `textWdith` increases, more words can be shown per line since there is now space.
-But if `fontSize` increases, each word requires more space and fewer words can be shown.
-Luckily for us Gio takes care of all of the underlying mechanics, but we're in charge of receiving input and updating state.
+But if `fontSize` increases, each word requires more space and therefore fewer words can fit.
+Luckily for us Gio takes care of the underlying mechanics, but we're in charge of receiving input and telling Gio what to do.

-Let's start by walking through the structure of our draw function:
+Let's start by walking through the structure of our `draw()` function:
-  1. First we listen for events in the window
+  1. Listen for events in the window using `w.Events()`
-  1. If a `system.FrameEvent is detected` ...
+  1. We're especially interested in events that require us to redraw a new frame.
+Those are called `system.FrameEvent`
-  1. ... then define a new context, `gtx`, and listen for events there
+  1. When those arrive, we open it's event queue on range through all events since last frame.

 Simplified in code we see this: